 How will you be intentional about the next 365 days?

-As we’ve closed another year and started a fresh one, there’s much to thank God for, to process, and also to pray over and anticipate.
-Over the past few years, I’ve found a concise and clear way to journal these thoughts and prayers.
-And I hope it might be useful to you!
+As we close another year and start a new one, there’s much to thank God for, process, pray over, and anticipate.
+Over the past few years, I’ve found a useful (and quick) way to journal these thoughts and prayers.
+And I hope it might be of help to you!

 So grab your Bible, along with a pen and notebook, and find some time to be alone with the Lord, seeking his will and wisdom for the coming year.

 Cover this time of thinking and journaling with dependent prayer.
 Ask God to help you, give you wisdom, and see his glory in Scripture (which you’ll open in a moment).
 Unless we abide in him, we can do nothing of eternal worth, today or any day (John 15).
 Take some time to praise and thank God for the previous year (even reviewing past journals), and ask for his Spirit to help you as you consider the future: “The heart of man plans his way, but the Lord establishes his steps” (Prov.
 16:9).